polyfem/polyfem/docs/main.md

 ## Code Structure

-The high-level functions of PolyFEM are in polyfem::State, a class containing the application state and depending on all the PolyFEM submodules.
+The high-level functions of PolyFEM are in `polyfem::State`, a class containing the application state and depending on all the PolyFEM submodules.

 ### Finite Element Assembler

-polyfem::Assembler assembles the system matrix and right hand side (rhs).
-The assembler relies on finite element basis (polyfem::basis), quadrature rules (polyfem::quadrature), and for transient problems on polyfem::Time_integrator.
+`polyfem::assembler` assembles the system matrix and right hand side (rhs).
+The assembler relies on finite element basis (`polyfem::basis`), quadrature rules (`polyfem::quadrature`), and for transient problems on `polyfem::time_integrator`.

 ### Finite Element Bases

-polyfem::basis contains the implementation of finite element basis functions.
+`polyfem::basis` contains the implementation of finite element basis functions.

 The module supports the following 2 dimensional elements:
-* Lagrangian triangular elements of degree 1 to 8 (FEBasis2d.hpp)
+* Lagrangian triangular elements of degree 1 to 8 (`FEBasis2d.hpp`)
-* Lagrangian quadrilateral elements of degree 1 to 8 (FEBasis2d.hpp)
+* Lagrangian quadrilateral elements of degree 1 to 8 (`FEBasis2d.hpp`)
-* Spline (IGA) elements of degree 1 to 4 (SplineBasis2d.hpp)
+* Spline (IGA) elements of degree 1 to 4 (`SplineBasis2d.hpp`)
-* Polygonal elements (PolygonalBasis2d.hpp)
+* Polygonal elements (`PolygonalBasis2d.hpp`)

 The module supports the following 3 dimensional elements:
-* Lagrangian tetrahedral elements of degree 1 to 8 (FEBasis3d.hpp)
+* Lagrangian tetrahedral elements of degree 1 to 8 (`FEBasis3d.hpp`)
-* Lagrangian hexahedral elements of degree 1 to 8 (FEBasis3d.hpp)
+* Lagrangian hexahedral elements of degree 1 to 8 (`FEBasis3d.hpp`)
-* Spline (IGA) elements of degree 1 to 4 (SplineBasis3d.hpp)
+* Spline (IGA) elements of degree 1 to 4 (`SplineBasis3d.hpp`)
-* Polygonal elements (PolygonalBasis3d.hpp)
+* Polygonal elements (`PolygonalBasis3d.hpp`)

 ### Mesh data structure, Input/Output, and Navigation

-polyfem::mesh contains data structures and algorithms for simplicial and polygonal meshes.
+`polyfem::mesh` contains data structures and algorithms for simplicial and polygonal meshes.

-The interface is generic (Mesh2D.hpp, Mesh3D.hpp).
-There are two specializations: a conforming implementation which supports conforming polygonal meshes (CMesh2D.hpp, CMesh3D.hpp) without hanging nodes, and a non-conforming version (CMesh2D.hpp, CMesh3D.hpp) specialized for simplicial meshes only but supporting hanging nodes, which are used to implement adaptive h-refinement.
+The interface is generic (`Mesh2D.hpp`, `Mesh3D.hpp`).
+There are two specializations: a conforming implementation which supports conforming polygonal meshes (`CMesh2D.hpp`, `CMesh3D.hpp`) without hanging nodes, and a non-conforming version (`CMesh2D.hpp`, `CMesh3D.hpp`) specialized for simplicial meshes only but supporting hanging nodes, which are used to implement adaptive h-refinement.

 Many input formats are supported (see the JSON documentation for the complete list), and it outputs meshes in VTU (the format used by paraview/VTK).